boobo94/boobo94.github.io/_posts/2018/2018-09-26-webservice-architecture-golang.md

 layout: post
 categories: tutorials
 date: 2018-09-26 19:07:54 +0000
+summary:
-summary: The web service architecture it's one of the most important part from your project.
+  The web service architecture it's one of the most important part from your project.
 Learn how to create APIs, take care of security, interact with the database, write tests, use translations and manage the deployment process simply by using Golang.
 keywords: web service architecture, software architecture, golang, apis
 tags:
   - webservice
   - software-architecture
   - software
   - architecture
   - golang
-- go
   - models
 cover: https://cdn.pixabay.com/photo/2016/08/05/07/17/laptop-1571702_1280.jpg
 redirect_from:
   - /webservice/webservice-architecture-golang/
 ---

 Web service architecture is the first phase before building every project, it's like you prepare to build a house and start by creating the architecture plan.